 Center for Sport Performance

 The Center for Sport Performance conducts work to further knowledge of sport and also fosters a close collaboration between faculty, students and the community.
 This work enhances scholarly and creative activity while providing both undergraduate and graduate students with experiences outside the traditional classroom environment.
-The center maintains the preeminence of learning so integral to CSUF while providing a high-quality program to meet the evolving needs of our diverse student body.
-In addition, the center expands connections and partnerships with our region by engaging the community in a symbiotic relationship, allowing us to teach students who will ultimately serve the community at large.
+The center maintains the preeminence of learning so integral to CSUF while providing a high-quality program to meet the evolving needs of CSUF’s diverse student body.
+In addition, the center expands connections and partnerships with the region by engaging the community in a symbiotic relationship, allowing it to teach students who ultimately will serve the community at large.

 Center for Successful Aging

 The Center for Successful Aging, through its educational, research and service activities, has as its mission the promotion of health and vitality across the life span.
-The specific goals of the center are to: (1) conduct interdisciplinary research on issues related to physical activity promotion in youth with and without disability, the development of healthy behaviors, and the reduction of falls in the later years; (2) provide professional training of students and health care practitioners working with children and adults of all ages in a variety of settings; (3) offer a variety of health, cognitive, psychological and functional assessments; (4) implement a range of community-accessible programs based on the principles of whole person wellness, and family-centered and inter-generational interventions; (5) collaborate and partner with community agencies and organizations to provide innovative programming and services aimed at promoting physical activity and reducing sedentary behavior; and (6) serve as an advocate for affecting public policy relative to developing physical literacy and healthy behaviors across the life span.
-Our whole person wellness programming is committed to helping individuals of all ages and abilities maintain a lifestyle that is of the highest quality attainable.
-Multidisciplinary teams of University faculty and students work with community partners to implement these goals.
+The specific goals of the center are to: 1) conduct interdisciplinary research on issues related to infant development, physical activity promotion in youth and adults with and without disability, the development of healthy lifestyle behaviors, and the reduction of falls in the later years; 2) provide professional training of students and health care practitioners working with infants, children and adults of all ages in a variety of settings; 3) offer a variety of health, cognitive, psychological and functional assessments; 4) implement a range of community-accessible programs based on the principles of whole person wellness, and family-centered and inter-generational interventions; 5) collaborate and partner with community agencies and organizations to provide innovative programming and services aimed at promoting physical activity and reducing sedentary behavior; and 6) serve as an advocate for affecting public policy relative to developing physical literacy and healthy behaviors across the life span.
+The center’s whole person wellness programming is committed to helping individuals of all ages and abilities maintain a lifestyle that is of the highest quality attainable.
+Multidisciplinary teams of university faculty and students work with community partners to implement these goals.

 Center for Sustainability